dcsil/Achievo/documentation/deployment_documentation.md

 ⚠️ **Developer Mode Required**
 - Chrome's Developer Mode must remain enabled for the extension to continue working
 - If Developer Mode is disabled, the extension will stop functioning

-⚠️ **No Automatic Updates**
-- Unlike published extensions, this will not auto-update
-- To get updates, users must obtain the new `build` folder and reload the extension

 ### Troubleshooting

 **Extension not appearing:**